 Legal Definition of Rape

-The most typical form of rape is forcible rape, in which a rapist uses violence or threats of violence to coerce a victim into sexual intercourse.
+Perhaps the best known form of rape is forcible rape, which typically involves force or threats of violence to accomplish sexual intercourse.
 In most states, however, rape can also occur in a number of other ways.
-For example, rape generally also consists of sexual intercourse occurring under these conditions:
+For example, rape generally also consists of sexual intercourse where the rapist:

-- the rapist prevents a victim from resisting by plying the victim with alcohol or drugs
+- prevents a victim from consenting by plying him or her with alcohol or drugs

-- the rapist poses as a public official and threatens to arrest or deport the victim unless the victim agrees to sexual intercourse, or
+- poses as a public official and threatens to arrest or deport the victim unless he or she agrees to sex, or

-- the rapist knows that the victim has a disorder or disability that prevents the victim from legally consenting to sexual intercourse.
+- acts with the knowledge that the victim has a disorder or disability that prevents him or her from legally consenting to sex.

 Degrees of rape.
-In some states, first degree rape may consist of rape accompanied by severe physical injuries.
-First degree rape carries a harsher punishment than second degree rape, which may involve no physical injuries beyond the rape itself.
+Some states divide rape into degrees.
+First degree rape may consist of rape accompanied by severe physical injuries; it carries a harsher punishment than second degree rape, which may involve no physical injuries beyond the rape itself.

 Rape between married partners.
-In most states, if sexual intercourse is nonconsensual within the meaning of the rape laws, the fact that the parties are married is irrelevant.
-Of course, the fact that the alleged rapist is her husband may make it more difficult for a wife to convince the police or a judge or jury that rape rather than consensual intercourse took place.
+In most states, if sexual intercourse is nonconsensual, the fact that the parties are married is irrelevant.
+Of course, the fact that an alleged rapist is the victim’s husband may—depending on the facts—make it more difficult to establish that rape rather than consensual intercourse took place.